-The unit is shipped ready for horizontal flow (side duct connections).
-Before attaching side ducts, bend perforated duct tabs out to assist with duct alignment and attachment.
-Duct attachment screws are intended to go into the duct panel.
+The unit is shipped ready for horizontal flow (side duct connections) or downflow (bottom duct connections).
+All units are equipped with a drain pan overflow switch that is installed and wired at the factory.
+Duct attachment screws are intended to go into the duct panel flanges.
 Duct to unit connections must be sealed and weather proofed.